WideSu/University_Timetabling/README.md

 # CS606_ITC
 This is our group project for **CS606 AI planning and decision making** based on the [2019 international university timetabling competition](https://www.itc2019.org/home).
 You can check out for the detail of this project in the [slides](https://github.com/WideSu/CS606_ITC/blob/main/ITC_Presentation_Slides.pptx) and [report](https://github.com/WideSu/CS606_ITC/blob/main/G4_MIP%20and%20CP%20for%20ITC%20problem.pdf)

 # 1. Introduction
-Educational timetabling is an ongoing challenging administrative task that is required in most academic institutions.
-This is mainly due to a large number of constraints and requirements that have to be satisfied.
-Educational timetabling problems have been classified as NP-hard problems and can be divided into three types: exam timetabling, course timetabling and high school timetabling.

-The domain of high school timetabling is not well developed when compared to other fields of educational timetabling such exam timetabling and high-school timetabling.
+The university timetabling is a classical combinatorial optimization problem that takes a large number of variables and constraints into account.
+Student allocating and class scheduling decisions need to be made jointly against the backdrop of classroom and timeslot penalty and subject to practical rules.
+We model this problem as a two-stage mixed integer program which search for a feasible solution at the start and graduately improve from it iteratively, which reduced the time to get optimal solution by 58\%.
+Besides, we used a constraint programming method with the same objective function and constraints and compared the results for the two methods on 2019 ITC datasets.
+A comparison with results reported in this passage shows that the MIP approach outperformed the constraint programming approach in faster speed and better solution.

 # 2. Problem Definition and Assumptions
 The problem consists of university courses and student course requests. <br>